uw-pluverse/pluverse-latex-style-guide/README.md

 - Git is much better at tracking changes than overleaf.

-- You can use Antigravity IDE+Latex Workshop, VS Code+Latex Workshop, TexStudio, vim or other editors locally and push you changes to the remote git repository.
+- You can use Antigravity IDE+Latex Workshop+TexLab, VS Code+Latex Workshop, TexStudio, vim or other editors locally and push you changes to the remote git repository.

 ### Naming convention for your git repository